-It’s a super important topic which I’ll address in a later blog, but suffice to say, there was a recent comprehensive study undertaken by mwah and the Curtin University which will dispels plenty of myths on this front and is well worth the read.
+It’s a super important topic which I’ll address in a later blog, but suffice to say, there was a recent comprehensive study undertaken by mwah and the Curtin University on happy workers which dispels plenty of myths on this front and is well worth the read.
 Also check out our Wellbeing in the Workplace Webinar & Our Process for Wellbeing.

 Now back to the Conference and The Hacks.

-The Happiness & It’s Causes conference included a collection of presenters from all around the globe providing expert opinion and suggestions (at one end of the spectrum) on the simplest of applications from spending quality time relaxing in a garden to the more extreme and complex of understanding the role your Telomeres and Mitochondria play and the gazillions of bacteria you (and I) have in our human microbiome (aka the gut) and whether we are the masters of these bugs or merely the hosts for them as the true apex organisms on planet earth.
+The Happiness & It’s Causes conference included a collection of presenters from all around the globe providing expert opinion and suggestions (at one end of the spectrum) from spending quality time relaxing in a garden to the more extreme and complex of understanding the role your Telomeres and Mitochondria play along the gazillions of bacteria you (and I) have in our human microbiome (aka the gut) and whether we are the masters of these bugs or merely the hosts for them as the true apex organisms on planet earth.

 Ok, so here’s the rub and… surprise surprise, the quantum of themes running through the entire conference were:

 Super important.
-Get plenty of quality sleep, listen to your tired body and show some discipline around going bed and getting up.
-This is when your body repairs and renews.
+Get plenty of quality sleep, listen to your tired body and show some discipline around going to bed and getting up.
+Sleep is when your body repairs and renews.
 It’s the human equivalent to rebooting your computer with the on/off switch.

 I mean really laugh.
 Hunt down your sense of humour, whether it’s a show on the telly, seeing live stand up or watching ‘fail’ YouTube videos of precocious skater dudes trying to impress their friends.
 Find your groove and apply it regularly.